The server in which the caching task is created is

 part.

-- Expansion pixel: expand some pixel around the
+- Expansion pixel: Expand some pixel around the

 tile and then clip the features, the smallest value is 2, and the